fluencelabs/ethglobal-web3jam-hackathon/README.md

 # Web3 Jam Hackathon

 We are excited to support the Ethglobal Web3 Jam Hackathon.
-The Web3 Jam  Hackathon runs from November 12 to 42, 2021 with a total of USD 4,000.00 in Fluence pool named bounties.
+The Web3 Jam  Hackathon runs from November 12 to 42, 2021 with a total of USD 4,000.00 in Fluence named bounties in addition to the pool prices.

 ## About Fluence